jody-davids-07/quiz/README.md

 This project is a quiz made using HTML, CSS and php.
 It allows users to interact with back-end databases and allow the devs to access answers and process it and output a score to the user.

 ## Getting Started
-Ensure that you've installed WAMPSERVER, Github, Google Chrome and Visual studio code to your local machine.
+• Ensure that you've installed WAMPSERVER, Github, Google Chrome and Visual studio code to your local machine.

-Get the live link from the developer's github account.
+• Get the live link from the developer's github account.
 Download and clone the project into the www folder on your WAMSERVER host.

+• Save the file

-Access and run the live project in your browser:
+• Access and run the live project in your browser:
 -enter "http://local/foldername"

 ### Prerequisites
-What things you need to install the software and how to install them Give examples
+• Visual Studio Code (url: https://code.visualstudio.com/download)

+• The latest version of Google Chrome (url: https://chrome.en.softonic.com/download)

+• A github account (url: https://desktop.github.com/)

 ### Installing
 A step by step series of examples that tell you how to get a development env running